 It’s entirely possible—and beneficial—to enjoy a story or an article without understanding every single word.
 The goal of listening and reading isn’t to pass a quiz; it’s to immerse yourself in the language, absorb patterns, and become comfortable with it.

 Instead of drilling yourself with questions, ask: Did I enjoy this?
 What stood out to me?
 Of course, you can still practice writing and speaking in the language.
-However, you want to be answering questions that really matter.
+However, you could be answering questions that really matter or genuinely spark your interest.

 What to Do Instead

-• Read and re-read.
+- Read and re-read.
 Look up words, take in the structure, and revisit the content later.
-The more you read, the stronger your sense of flow will become.
+Re-reading material improves your reading flow and your comprehension of the material.

 You can accomplish all of these tasks on one platform.
-I use LingQ to read and listen to the target language simultaneously.
-I look up words instantaneously, track my progress with the language, and constantly build up a personal library of interesting content in whichever language I’m learning.
+I use LingQ to read and listen to the target language.
+I can look up words with just one click, track my progress, and build up a personal library of interesting content in whichever language I’m learning.

 There are vast libraries in more than 50 languages on LingQ.
 I can customize my library by importing YouTube videos, podcasts, books, Netflix shows and more.